 Mai Lee Chang, PhD

-I am currently a postdoctoral researcher at Carnegie Mellon University in the Human-Computer Interaction Institute in the School of Computer Science working with Prof. Jodi Forlizzi and Prof. John Zimmerman in the AI-CARING NSF AI Institute that is being led by Dr. Reid Simmons and Dr. Sonia Chernova.
-I completed my PhD in Electrical & Computer Engineering at the University of Texas at Austin advised by Prof. Andrea Thomaz in 2022.
-Prior to my PhD, I worked as an engineer in the Human Systems Engineering & Development Division at NASA-Johnson Space Center in Houston, TX.
+I was recently a postdoctoral researcher at Carnegie Mellon University in the Human-Computer Interaction Institute working with Prof. Jodi Forlizzi and Prof. John Zimmerman.
+I completed my Ph.D. in Electrical & Computer Engineering at the University of Texas at Austin advised by Prof. Andrea Thomaz.
+Prior to my Ph.D., I worked as an engineer at NASA-Johnson Space Center.

 Email: mlchang@utexas.edu